GuteraBRZ/desafiotunts/README.md

 #Then run p3.py on IDLE ( you can also run this with the command: python p3.py )

 If done correct the content on the table should change to the correct status based on the rules.

+(the keys.json file should be in the same path of p3.py file)